The SRG/eROSITA All-Sky Survey. The Weak-Lensing Mass Calibration and the Stellar Mass-to-Halo Mass Relation from the Hyper Suprime-Cam Subaru Strategic Program: Auxiliary figures

 \section{Auxiliary figures}

 We provide the following materials in this appendix.
-The full parameter constraints (posteriors and two-dimensional covariances) of the WL-only and WL$+\mbcg$ modelling are contained in Figure~\ref{fig:gtc_allcomb}.
+The full parameter constraints (marginalized posteriors and two-dimensional joint posteriors) of the WL-only and WL$+\mbcg$ modelling are contained in Figure~\ref{fig:gtc_allcomb}.
 Figure~\ref{fig:mbcg_m_z_prioronz} shows the mass and redshift trends of the BCG stellar mass of the \erass1 clusters, using the modelling including the Gaussian prior on \gammabcg\ (see the text in Section~\ref{sec:bcg_relation_results}).